Catherine Smithies

 Catherine Smithies (née Bywater; 1785 – 1877) was an English philanthropist and campaigner for animal welfare, abolitionism and temperance.
 She was the creator of the first Band of Mercy, which promoted teaching children kindness towards non-human animals and led to the Bands of Mercy movement.

 Biography

+Early life and family

+Catherine Bywater was born in 1785 in Tadcaster, Yorskhire.
+She later lived in Leeds.
+Smithies was a Methodist, and her religious beliefs strongly influenced her activism.

 In 1812, she married James Smithies at St Peter's Church, Leeds.
-Her son, Thomas Bywater Smithies, the second of ten children, was born in 1817.
+Her son, Thomas Bywater Smithies (1817–1883), the second of ten children, was born in 1817; he later became a close partner in her campaigns for abolition and temperance.
+After her husband's death in 1861, she moved to London to live with Thomas at Earlham Grove House, which was built around 1865.

+Activism and philanthropy

+Smithies was an active member of the Band of Hope, a temperance organisation founded in Leeds in 1847 that encouraged children to pledge abstinence from alcohol.
+The organisation focused on educating youth about the dangers of alcohol through hymns, talks, and activities.
+Smithies' involvement in the Band of Hope shaped her later efforts to promote compassion and care for animals.